jihwan-jeong/xaddpy/README.md

 The `pow` operation requires an additional argument specifying the exponent.

 #### XADD.evaluate(node_id: int, bool_assign: dict, cont_assign: bool, primitive_type: bool)
-When you want to assign concrete values to booleand and continuous variables, you can use this method.
+When you want to assign concrete values to Boolean and continuous variables, you can use this method.
 An example is provided in the `test_mixed_eval` function defined in [xaddpy/tests/test_bool_var.py](xaddpy/tests/test_bool_var.py).

 As another example, let's say we want to evaluate the XADD node defined a few lines above.
 ```python